-Bit 1 = BREN2 Break Enable for Counter 2
+Bit 1 = BREN2 Break Enable for Counter 2 (forced at high level in ROM devices)

 This bit is read/write by software.
-It enables the break functionality for Counter2 if BA bit is set in BREAKCR.
-It controls PWM2/3 if ENCNTR2 bit is set.
+It enables the break functionality for Counter 2 if BA bit is set in BREAKCR.
+It controls PWM2/3 if ENCNTR2 bit is set

-0: No Break applied for CNTR2 1: Break applied for CNTR2
+0: No Break applied for CNTR2

+1: Break applied for CNTR2

-Bit 0 = BREN1 Break Enable for Counter 1
+Bit 0 = BREN1 Break Enable for Counter 1 (forced at high level in ROM devices)

 This bit is read/write by software.
-It enables the break functionality for Counter1.
+It enables the break functionality for Counter 1.
 If BA bit is set, it controls PWM0/1 by default, and controls PWM2/3 also if ENCNTR2 bit is reset.